-3.2.2 Verifying a Backup
+4.2.3 Verifying a Backup

-To verify the backup, restore the backup data on a different server and run the MySQL daemon (mysqld) on the new data directory.
-Then you can execute SHOW statements to verify the database and table structure, and execute queries to verify the number of rows, latest updates, and so on.
+To verify that your backup has been successful, restore the backup data on a different server and run the MySQL daemon (mysqld) on the new data directory.
+You can then execute SHOW statements to verify the database and table structures, and execute queries to verify further details of the database.